TouchBistro/tb/docs/registries.md

   branch: string               # The base branch of the repo, ex: master
   repo: string                 # The repo name on GitHub, format: org/repo
   envVars: map<string, string> # Env vars to set for the app
+  runsOn: all | ipad | iphone  # What type of device the app can run on
   storage:
     provider: s3   # The storage provider to use
     bucket: string # The name of the bucket the builds are stored in